 A settlers' fort located somewhere above (upstream from) Sycamore Shoals.

 John Carter's Station (1)

 Johnson City Camp

 A CSA camp, monument (1904) located at Lamont and Tennessee Streets.

-A Virginia militia fort located on (Big or Little ?)
-Limestone Creek, an outpost of Fort Patrick Henry used against the Cherokee Indians.
+A Virginia militia fort located on Big Limestone Creek, an outpost of Fort Patrick Henry used against the Cherokee Indians.
 Attacked by Cherokees in July 1776.

 (1770's or 1780's), near Limestone

-An unnamed settlers' (?) fort (Fort Lee ?) was once here.
-George Gillespie built a stone house here in 1792, still exists.
+An unnamed settlers' (?) fort was once here.
+George Gillespie built a stone house here in 1792, which still exists.

 (1783 ? - unknown), Albany